 Keyboard access to active elements of a page is important for many users who cannot use a pointing device.
 User agents may include features that allow users to bind keyboard strokes to certain actions.
-HTML 4 also allows content developers to specify keyboard shortcuts in documents via the "tabindex [p.
-51] " attribute.
-Refer to the example in the previous section for an example of "tabindex."
+HTML 4.01 allows content developers to specify keyboard shortcuts in documents via the "accesskey [p.
+52]" attribute.